 Wordsworth and the Lake District are inseparable.
 Add the names of Coleridge, Beatrix Potter and Alfred Wainwright and it’s no surprise that today’s visitors flock here in their thousands.
 But not in more remote Eskdale and its dramatic neighbour Wasdale (above).

-Continue reading “Wordsworth and the Western Fells”Category: Places of Interest
+Continue reading “Wordsworth and the Western Fells”The Stones Cry Out

 As the mists lift on the West coast of Ireland, the silhouette of this ancient Celtic Christian cross stands out against the early morning clouds – a relic of Britain’s Christian history.